 How Accurate Are Your HVAC System’s Pressure Instruments?

-One way to ensure an efficient HVAC system is to verify the accuracy of the pressure instruments used in the system (e.g., pressure sensors and transducers).
-Pressure sensors in Building Automation Systems are used to control the flow of air through ducts, hot water through heating coils and cold water through chillers, and dehumidification coils.
+One way to ensure an efficient HVAC system is to verify the accuracy of the pressure sensors and transducers used in the system.
+Pressure sensors in building automation systems control the flow of air through ducts, hot water through heating coils, and cold water through chillers and dehumidification coils.

 Why Is Accuracy Important?